-NodeSource evaluates publicly available packages based on weighted criteria to determine a “trust score” for each package, monitoring for security vulnerabilities on an ongoing basis to identify emerging risk.
+NodeSource evaluates publicly-available packages based on weighted criteria and uses a custom algorithm to compute a “trust score” for each package.

 After creating your NodeSource account:

 Download the NCM Desktop application for your respective development platform (Windows, macOS, or Linux).

 Sign In with NodeSource

 Sign in to the NCM Desktop application with your NodeSource Account, using direct authentication or GitHub/Google SSO.

 Get Back to Work